How long does it take for a plant to recover from overwatering?

 • warm temperatures

-I also like to take the plant out of potting mix and put it in water or leca so i can keep an eye on new root growth.
+I also like to take the plant out of the potting mix and put it in water or leca so I can keep an eye on new root growth (if it’s really bad).

 Treat a plant with root rot like you would a cutting you want to root.
 You can use the same principles to reroot your plant and start again.